-Recording studios are generally designed both to keep outside sounds from being heard inside the room and to keep sounds generated inside the room from bouncing around enough to be picked up by the microphones—and they invariably do a better job at both than my makeshift studio-in-a-closet.
+Recording studios, by contrast, are explicitly designed both to keep outside sounds from being heard inside the room and to keep sounds generated inside the room from bouncing around enough to be picked up by the microphones.
 However, they’re still far from soundproof or acoustically “dead.”
 A noisy motorcycle or heavy truck coming down the road outside might still be heard inside, and the surfaces inside the room still reflect a bit of sound.

 Is There an Echo in Here?

 The word “anechoic” means, as you might guess, “without echoes.”
 Naturally, an ordinary room is going to reflect sound less than a canyon or a concert hall, but making a room completely immune to sound reflections is surprisingly difficult.
 The first step is to consider the angles of the surfaces in a room.
 Flat, hard surfaces reflect sound best, and when you have more than one such surface—especially when they’re parallel—you’re guaranteed to have some sort of echo.
 Then you have to consider the composition of the walls, floor, and ceiling.
-A given material (think of the blankets lining my closet walls) may absorb certain frequencies of sound effectively, while reflecting higher or lower frequencies.
+A given material (such as blankets hanging on a wall) may absorb certain frequencies of sound effectively, while reflecting higher or lower frequencies.
 In addition, sound volume comes into play: materials that absorb relatively quiet sounds may nevertheless partially reflect louder sounds.

 So most anechoic chambers have all their interior surfaces lined with thick wedges of fiberglass (or in some cases polyurethane) foam.
 The wedge shape traps sound waves by reflecting them onto another part of the wedge rather than back into the room.
 The foam itself then absorbs the vibrations (turning them into heat).
 The deeper the wedges are, the lower the frequencies of sound that can be absorbed.
 To absorb all sounds within the range of human hearing requires immense wedges, shrinking the interior space of the room and adding to its cost.
 Meanwhile, it’s equally important to prevent sounds from the outside from entering the room.
 The walls themselves (behind the foam wedges) must be quite dense and thick; in addition, anechoic chambers are generally isolated from the rest of the building by “floating” them on a set of large springs.